 Most companies, like people, have a mix of strengths and opportunities for improvement.
 Companies’ mixed records can make it challenging for investors (and their managers) to determine whether they meet their social values, as well as their financial objectives.

 A growing number of benchmarks, however, illustrate how values-based screens can be used to meet clients’ social and financial objectives.
-These include: the Dow Jones Sustainability Indices, the Calvert Social Index and the MSCI ESG Indexes.
-All three have generated strong financial returns while meeting various social expectations.
+These include: the Dow Jones Sustainability Indices and the MSCI ESG Indexes.
+Both have generated strong financial returns while meeting various social expectations.

 The annual Business Ethics list of 100 Best Corporate Citizens provides another universe of companies widely recognized for aspects of their corporate citizenship.
 Reviewing the components of these benchmarks to see which companies are, or are not, included may provide some helpful background in implementing the social screens below.
 Profiles by the Interfaith Center for Corporate Responsibility (ICCR), and other groups report on recent controversies.

 For many social investors, a pattern of controversies, and whether a company reacts defensively to a controversy or seeks proactive solutions, are more significant indicators of concern than one particular incident.
 For instance, certain companies such as ExxonMobil, Monsanto, and Wal-Mart face controversies on numerous fronts, and are excluded from most social investors’ portfolios.

 UUA Screening Guidelines

 The three categories of Unitarian Universalist Association (UUA) screening guidelines: environment, social, and governance.
 The UUA also negatively screens companies sell significant amounts of tobacco, weapons, firearms or are involved in Sudan.
 All screens are grounded in our Purposes and Principles and UUA Resolutions and Actions of Immediate Witness.